 Sustainable development is a fundamental premise of this Plan.
 Other Chapters of this Plan address various environmental and social dimensions of sustainable development including the protection of natural heritage areas and features, affordable housing and community infrastructure.
-This Section focuses on achieving greater sustainability through community design and site design and building practices in existing and new communities, sites and buildings.
+This Section focuses on achieving greater sustainability through built form practices in existing and new communities, sites and buildings.
 Sustainable development in this context must be understood in tandem with the policies in this Plan intended to protect Markham's natural heritage, thus channelling new development increasingly into smaller land areas, in a concentrated and clustered form.
-The challenge addressed here is how to minimize the carbon footprint of development on the environment through community design and site design and building practices in new and existing communities.
+The challenge addressed here is how to minimize the carbon footprint of development on the environment through community design and building practices in new and existing communities.

-Markham's Greenprint Community Sustainability Plan sets out key sustainability priorities and recommendations for both community development as well as operational and servicing approaches.
+Markham's Greenprint Sustainability Plan sets out key sustainability priorities and recommendations for both community development as well as operational and servicing approaches.
 In this regard, some of the sustainability recommendations of the Greenprint will be reflected in Markham's corporate procedures and practices while others require consideration as part of the community development process and conditions of development approval.